Exxon, Rosneft tie up in Russian Arctic, U.S.

 Rosneft will be offered an equity interest in Exxon exploration projects in North America, including deepwater Gulf of Mexico and fields in Texas, as well as in other countries.

-The deal thus fulfils a demand for reciprocity often made by Putin, helping Rosneft, which already works with Exxon offshore Russia's Sakhalin island, towards its long-term goal of being a global energy major.
+The deal thus fulfills a demand for reciprocity often made by Putin, helping Rosneft, which already works with Exxon offshore Russia's Sakhalin island, toward its long-term goal of being a global energy major.

 It was not clear whether any such investments by Rosneft would need approval from the Committee on Foreign Investment in the United States.
 An Exxon spokesman declined to comment.